 Destin History & Fishing Museum

 Turn back the hands of time and visit the Destin History & Fishing Museum.
 At this popular maritime museum, you’ll discover why Destin is known as the “Luckiest Fishing Village in the World” and get a glimpse of life in Destin in the 1930s.
-You’ll learn about the town’s 175 years of history, lore, and how the fishing industry began in Destin through its historical exhibits.
+Learn about the town’s 175 years of history, lore, and how the fishing industry began in Destin through its historical exhibits.

 The Destin History & Fishing Museum focuses on sharing stores and preserving the area’s history.
-You’ll find fishing equipment displays that include antique tackle, seine nets, and the oldest surviving seine fishing boat.
+You’ll find fishing equipment displays and artifacts that include antique tackle, seine nets, and the oldest surviving seine fishing boat.
 Keep on the lookout for the old split-bamboo Penn Reel once owned by Ernest Hemingway.
 You’ll also be able to gawk at over 75 mounted fish, including cobia, shark, and snapper.

 Uncle Buck’s Fish Bowl and Grill